-Not sure how to make the perfect title page first impression?
+Not sure how to make the perfect script title page first impression?
 Fear not!
 You’ve come to the right place.
-We’ll walk you through all the elements you should and should not include on your title page.
+We’ll walk you through all the elements you should and should not include on your screenplay title page, according to experts in the film industry.

-Just like the rest of your screenplay, ALL of the text on your title page should be formatted in Courier, 12-point font.
+Just like the rest of your screenplay, ALL of the text on your script title page should be formatted in Courier, 12-point font.
+There's a very specific reason and history to why we use Courier in traditional screenplays.
 Margins should be set at:

 Left Margin: 1.5”